kylelin1998/PickImgForDesktop/README_en.md

 So far, supports Github, Imgur, and Alibaba Cloud OSS uploads.
 Trigger action upload by global shortcut key(Ctrl + Alt + U).

-Fast upload your image.
+Fast upload your image, and support Windows, and Macos to run.

-> NOTE： So far, temporarily does not support multiple images to upload, only supports Windows system to run this software.
-Maybe in the future will support Linux or MacOS systems.
+> NOTE： So far, temporarily does not support multiple images to upload.

 Download list:
 [Download-Github](https://github.com/kylelin1998/PickImgForDesktop/releases)